AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Auto Insurance You Need in Utah

-While the minimum liability limits are a total of $105,000, we recommend getting higher limits of $500,000 for liability coverage if you can afford them.
-We also recommend getting $500,000 worth of PIP and uninsured/underinsured motorist coverage, plus collision and comprehensive coverage with limits as high as your car’s actual market value.
+While the minimum liability limits are a total of $105,000, we recommend getting higher limits of $500,000 if you can afford them.
+We also recommend getting uninsured/underinsured motorist coverage, plus collision and comprehensive coverage depending on your car’s age.

 The Cost of Car Insurance in Utah

-Car insurance in Utah costs an average of $937 annually, as of the latest data from the National Association of Insurance Commissioners (2020).
-That breaks down to $605 for liability coverage, $298 for collision coverage, and $126 for comprehensive coverage.
+Our industry analysis finds that car insurance in Utah costs an average of $1,381 annually.
+The last time the National Association of Insurance Commissioners reported data, in 2021, Utah drivers were paying an average of $609 for liability coverage, $307 for collision coverage, and $131 for comprehensive coverage.

-Based on this average, car insurance in Utah costs 10 percent less than in the rest of the U.S. We’ve seen annual rates as low as $451 and as high as $5,806.10 (for young drivers), so expect to pay somewhere in that range for your car insurance premiums per year, depending on factors such as your age and credit score.
+Based on this average, car insurance in Utah costs 29 percent less than in the rest of the U.S.2 We’ve seen annual rates as low as $523 and as high as $6,633 (for young drivers), so expect to pay somewhere in that range for your car insurance premiums per year, depending on factors such as your age and credit score.

 Car Insurance Companies